The-Marcy-Lab-School/swe-1-3-control-flow-math/README.md

 - an array - "I order you to be indexed."
 - NaN - "Well, now you're just showing off."

+Some of these won't work using the `typeof` operator.
+If you're stuck, try Googling "how to tell if a value is of type ____ JavaScript".

 ### Question 4: rounder
-Write a function `rounder` that takes two arguments: a float `float` and a string `roundingSetting`. `roundingSetting` could be only one of 3 values `up`, `down`, or `honest`.
-It should *RETURN* an integer based off the following value of `roundingSetting`:
+Write a function `rounder` that takes two arguments: a decimal number `float` and a string `roundingSetting`. `roundingSetting` could be only one of 3 values `up`, `down`, or `honest`.
+It should *RETURN* an integer based on the following value of `roundingSetting`:
 - up - the `float` rounded up
 - down - the `float` rounded down
-- honest - the `float` rounded up or down depending on the rounding rules (< .5 round down, >= 5 round up)
+- honest - the `float` rounded up or down depending on the rounding rules (numbers less than .5 round down, numbers greater than or equal to .5 round up)

 ### Question 5: fizzBuzzish
 Write a function `fizzBuzzish` that takes a single argument: an integer `num`.
 It should log a message in the following situations:

-- number is divisible by 3 - 'fizz'
+- if the number is divisible by 3 - 'fizz'
-- number is divisible by 5 - 'buzz'
+- if the number is divisible by 5 - 'buzz'
-- number is divisible by both 3 *and* 5 - 'fizzBuzz!'
+- if the number is divisible by both 3 *and* 5 - 'fizzBuzz!'
-- number is none of those - just log the number
+- if the number is none of those - just log the number

 Note: I'm well aware the solution to this problem is *everywhere* but solving it is a right of passage.
 So try to figure it out on your own first, ok? -- Mike

 ### Question 6: MODIFY - wildlyBiasedReview
 In `modify.js` we have the function `wildlyBiasedReview` that's not currently using a guard clause.
 Please keep the functionality the same, but use a guard clause.

+A **guard clause** is an `if` statement that returns before the rest of the code gets to execute.
+When used correctly, it can save you from having to write `else` or `else if` statements.

 ### Question 7: DEBUG - Fix getRandomIntInRange
 In `debug.js` we have the function `getRandomIntInRange` that isn't quite doing what we want.
 Instead of taking 2 integers, an *inclusive* `min` and *exclusive* `max`, and returning a random number in that range, it returns a random number from 0 to the `max`.